GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex1_bash_scripting.md

 ### Navigating your file system

-To get started, log in to NeSI's `Jupyter hub` space via a standard browser at [jupyter.nesi.org.nz/hub/login](https://jupyter.nesi.org.nz/hub/login).
-You will need to enter your NeSI user name, NeSI password, and two-factor authentication.

-Select `Genomics Aotearoa Virtual Lab Training Access (nesi02659)` as the project, and select walltime of 8 hours.
-For now, leave the rest of the options at the default settings.

-To launch a standard **terminal** within the NeSI Jupyter hub:

-* click on the `+` button in the top left of the screen (directly below the `File` drop-down menu) to bring up the `Jupyter` launcher window
-* launch the terminal using the bottom at the bottom left of the pane (under "Other").

-By default, `Jupyter` will take you to the project folder but for this exercise we will use the home directory therefore navigate to the home directory.

-Find the current location by running the command `pwd` which stands for *print working directory*.
+Log in to NeSI and find the current location by running the command `pwd` which stands for *print working directory*.
 At any given time, **current working directory** is current default directory.

 ```bash
 pwd